 • Brighten up your home by decorating it with lights.

-• Tell your children about the story behind Eid-ul-Zuha celebrations.
+• Tell your children the story behind Eid-ul-Zuha celebrations.

 This year, Bakra Eid falls on the 27th of October.
 So, celebrate Eid-ul-Zuha, the festival of sacrifice while reciting the name of Allah.